AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/installation.md

   - `grep`

-## Commerce Services Connector
+## [!DNL Commerce Services Connector]

-The agent requires the [Commerce Services Connector](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/saas.html) extension to be installed on your system and [configured](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/saas.html) with API keys.
+The agent requires the [[!DNL Commerce Services Connector]](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/saas.html) extension to be installed on your system and [configured](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/saas.html) with API keys.
 To verify that the extension is installed, run the following command:

 ```bash
 bin/magento module:status Magento_ServicesConnector